 Shepard frowned and mumbled apprehensively, "Another artifact.
 This does not bode well."

 Miranda nodded, "You're right.
 But at least we now have an approximate location."
 She faced EDI and asked, "Anything on Pylos Nebula, EDI?"

-"It's located in the border regions of the Attican Traverse to the Terminus and contains several systems.
+"It's located in the border regions between the Attican Traverse and the Terminus and contains several systems.
 Depending on which system Ann Bryson is located in we should have about eight days of travel, maybe an additional day of FTL flight, before we reach our destination."

 "Then we have to find whatever system she's gone to," Miranda said.